 Welcome to the Edinburgh Branch of the Embroiderers Guild.

-Thank you to everyone who has contributed poppies for the Liberton Kirk Poppy Project so far, the current total is just shy of 7000!
+Thank you to everyone who has contributed poppies for the Liberton Kirk Poppy Project so far, the current total is more than 15,000!

 Celebration of Stitch Day 2018

 On Saturday 4th August we were once again hosted by the Scottish National Gallery for the Embroiderer's Guild annual celebration of stitch day.
 The theme this year was hearts and what do 4 hearts stitched together make?.....
 A Poppy!
 You can guess what our project involved!